gustavocxavier/Finance-PhD-Notes/README.md

 # Finance PhD Notes

-Some class notes about Empirical Finance (PhD level)
+Some class notes and codes about Empirical Finance (PhD level)